★★★★☆ Easy / East of Williams

 Gorgeous, 21-mile long, Sycamore Canyon winds south through three national forests: Coconino, Kaibab and Prescott.

 Resources Click here to download a trail map.

 Directions: From I-40 (between Flagstaff and Williams) take the Parks / Garland Prairie exit #167.
 Head south on Garfield Prairie / Forest Road #141, and drive 9.25 miles to a T-Intersection with FR 527 / Thomas Loop Road.
 Then, to reach:

 1. Sycamore Falls Trailhead – Turn right /north onto FR 527 / Thomas Loop Road, and continue 0.75 miles to Forest Road 141.
-Turn left /east and drive 3 miles to Forest Road 109.
+Turn left /west and drive 3 miles to Forest Road 109.
 Turn left / south onto Forest Road 109 and continue for 3.35 miles to the trailhead parking lot.
 Located on the left/north side of the FR 109.

 2. Vista Point Trailhead – Turn right /north onto FR 527 / Thomas Loop Road, and continue 0.75 miles to Forest Road 141.
 Turn left /east and drive 1.75 miles to Forest Road 56.
 Turn left / south onto Forest Road 56 and continue for 3.85 miles to the trailhead parking lot.
 Located on the left/east side of the FR 56.

 3. Dow Springs Trailhead – Turn left /south onto FR 527 / Thomas Loop Road, and continue another 0.5 miles to the trailhead parking lot on the right/west side of the FR 527.